Ibtesam-Mahmood/Rime-SDK/README.md

 ### Architectural Overview <a name="6.2"></a>

-Rime SDK is composed of 3 core elements `RimeApi`, `RimeRepository`, and `RimeBloc`.
+Rime SDK is composed of 3 core elements `RimeAPI`, `RimeRepository`, and `RimeBloc`.
 These work together to provide publish and subscribe functionality from Pubnub along with the management of Rime channel metadata.

 <figure class="image">
   <img src="readme_assets/rime_structure.png" alt="Rime Structure">